 UNDP Ukraine Gender Equality Strategy 2025–2029

 We aim to make Ukraine’s recovery truly inclusive and equitable for all.
-Our gender equality strategy shows how UNDP integrates gender equality and women’s empowerment across governance, economy, energy, and environment.
+Our gender equality strategy drives systemic change by strengthening institutions, expanding access to opportunities, recognizing and addressing differentiated needs, and empowering women to lead recovery and transformation.

 Our Approach

-We apply a gender-transformative approach — not only recognising differences between women and men, but changing the systems that create inequality.
+We aim to apply a gender-transformative approach — not only recognising different experiences between women and men, but changing the systems that create inequality, through:

 Partnerships